Site icon BIG

 9. Humane Deterrence Principles

 While protecting your garden, it’s important to stay humane.
-The goal is to discourage, not harm wildlife.
+The goal is to discourage, not harm, wildlife.

 Gardens coexist best with nature when you redirect, not destroy, animal activity.